kortukov/realistic_knowledge_conflicts/README.md

   <summary><h3>0.
 Download data</h3></summary>

   ####  Test data
-  We download the MrQA validation split that is used as test data:
+  We download the MrQA validation split and use it as test data:
   NQ, SQuAD, NewsQA, TriviaQA, SearchQA, HotpotQA.
   ```
   python 0_download_data.py --dataset-type test
   ```

   ####  ICL data
+  In Stage 1 of our experimental pipeline we run the models closed-book.
+  To ensure best posssible closed-book performance we use ICL demonstrations.
   For ICL we use the train split of each dataset.
   We shuffle the original data and only save 10 examples.
   ```